 Figure 4.
 ROS induction by 3a, 4b and 6c in SW620 cells as compared to verapamil, an ABCB1 inhibitor used to increase rhodamine 123 retention in vulnerable cells, and 1.
 Data presented as means ± SEM, n = 3.
 Data analysed by one-way ANOVA and post hoc Tukey's test. * P < 0.05, *** P < 0.001

 As a KSP inhibitor, 1 leads to the formation of monopolar mitotic spindles and chromosome segregation blockade in cancer cells.
 Flow cytometry was used to assess the cell cycle distribution and in particular to monitor an increase in G2/M phase cells (Table 3).
-SW620 and SW620V cells, the latter being twice as sensitive to 1 than the parental SW620 cells were exposed to 4b and 6c for 24 h to detect the potential effects of ROS formation.
-Surprisingly, we did not observe any signs of mitotic arrest in the cells exposed either to 1 or its ferrocenyl analogs.
-It may be attributed to a relatively short period of incubation - usually pronounced effects are observed after 48 h65.
-However, an increased number of apoptotic cells (sub-G1 fraction) and a reduced percentage of cells in the G0/G1 phase could be clearly seen, especially in SW620 cells.
-Such short-terms effects support the potential role of ROS formation in biological activity of the compounds studied.
+SW620 and SW620V cells, the latter being twice as sensitive to 1 than the parental SW620 cells were exposed to 4b and 6c for 24 h to detect the potential detrimental effects of ROS formation.
+We did not observe any signs of mitotic arrest in the cells exposed either to 1 or its ferrocenyl analogs.
+This is not really surprising considering the typical length of human cancer cell cycle ranging between 20 and 24 hours, and the incubation period being relatively short.
+Indeed, pronounced effects of monastrol are observed after 48-hour exposure – twice the length of the cell cycle duration.65 However, an increased number of apoptotic cells (sub-G1 fraction) and a reduced percentage of cells in the G0/G1 phase could be clearly seen, especially in SW620 cells exposed to 4b and 6c.
+Such short-term effects support the potential role of ROS formation in the biological activity of the compounds studied.

 Table 3.
 Cell cycle distribution in SW620 and SW620V cells after treatment with monastrol 1 and its ferrocenyl derivatives 3a, 4b and 6c at a concentration equal to the IC90 value of 1 for SW620.
 Compounds were used at concentrations equal to the respective IC90 values.
 Data presented as means ± SEM, n = 3.